 - Can you and your family handle the stress, both financially and emotionally, of prolonging your pet’s life.
-Your veterinarian can estimate the cost of treatment so you are better prepared to make decisions.

 Recognizing limitations is not a measure of your love for your pet, so you shouldn’t feel guilty.
 When you’ve wrestled with the issue and made a decision in the best interest of your pet and your family, you can feel confident that you have made the right choice.